MarioLisbona/rock-paper-scissors/README.md

-run gamePlay function passing in two arguments computerPlay and PersonPlay
+run playRound function passing in two arguments computerPlay and PersonPlay